533rd Training Squadron

 The 533rd Training Squadron (533 TRS) is a United States Space Force unit.
 It is assigned to the Space Training and Readiness Command, California, where it trains Space Force personnel on space systems.
 It was activated in this role in 1994.

 The squadron was first activated in 1942 as the 533d Bombardment Squadron.
 It moved to England in 1943 and served in combat until 1945, earning two Distinguished Unit Citations for its actions in combat.
 Following V-E Day, the squadron returned to the United States, where it was inactivated.

 In 1962, the squadron became the 533d Strategic Missile Squadron.
 It was equipped with LGM-25C Titan II missiles and stood alert during the Cold War until inactivating in 1986.
-In 1978, one of its sites was destroyed, when one of its missiles exploded.
+In 1978, one of its sites was destroyed, when one of its missiles began leaking oxidizer.

 Mission

 The mission of the unit is to conduct technical training for the nation's space operators going into the United States Space Force.
 It provides a pipeline into three Space Force Warfighter shredouts- Orbital Warfare, Space Battle Management, and Electronic Warfare.